On this Page:

 Q. How large should my pool of trainees be?

 A. The size of the pool must be appropriate to the environment and resources available.
-Strong institutional support must be documented (see the appropriate funding opportunity announcement).
+Strong institutional support must be documented (see the appropriate notice of funding opportunity).

 Q. What if there are similar NIH-funded programs in my institution?